Everything you need to know about wisdom teeth infection after removal

 1. Osteitis or bone inflammation

-Alveolar osteitis, also known as dry socket is one of the most common post-operative complications.
-Although alveolar osteitis is not considered an "infection", it interferes with the healing process and delays recovery.
+Alveolar osteitis, also known as dry socket is one of the most common post-operative complications after tooth extraction.
+Although Alveolar Osteitis is not considered an "Infection", it interferes with the healing process and delays recovery.
 The lower wisdom teeth are most affected.

-In normal conditions, when a wisdom tooth is removed, the exposed bone cavity where the tooth used to be is immediately covered with a blood clot.
+In normal conditions, when a wisdom tooth is removed, the socket where the tooth used to be is immediately covered with a blood clot.
 This clot protects the exposed bone from infection and helps it to heal.
 A dry socket occurs when the blood clot does not form properly or breaks off.

 The first few days after the extraction are the most critical, during which time you must follow your dentist's advice to avoid damaging the blood clot.